 Where to Stay in Raja Ampat

-And of course, you can jump off directly in front of the beach and swim with thousand of big fishes even sharks!
-More information about homestay, go to this site.
+You can coordinate with the contact person from the homestay to arrange boat to get to these small islands.
+Be ready, you can jump off directly in front of the beach and swim with thousand of big fishes even sharks!

-In Sorong you can stay in Hotel Indah near Tembok Berlin (Rp 230,000/night) or Meridien Hotel just in front of the airport and also buying PIN (Rp 400,000/night).
+In Sorong you can stay in Hotel Indah near Tembok Berlin (Rp 230,000/night) or Meridien Hotel just in front of the airport.

 Boat for Hopping Island